Car Insurance Comparison Tool: See Average Rates by Insurer Before Sharing Your Phone Number

 Liberty Mutual$1,800$150New car replacement coverage

-The spread from cheapest to most expensive is $850 per year (USAA at $950 versus Liberty Mutual at $1,800).
-Even excluding military-only USAA, the spread between Erie ($1,100) and Liberty Mutual ($1,800) is $700 annually.
-That is $58 per month in potential savings just by choosing the right insurer for a standard profile.
-Over a 5-year period, choosing the wrong insurer costs you $3,500 or more in unnecessary premium payments.
+The spread from cheapest to most expensive is $850/year (USAA at $950 versus Liberty Mutual at $1,800).
+Even excluding military-only USAA, the gap between Erie ($1,100) and Liberty Mutual ($1,800) is $700 annually.
+Over a 5-year period, choosing the wrong insurer costs $3,500 or more in unnecessary premium payments.
+See our full cheapest insurers ranking by profile type.

 The single most common mistake when comparing car insurance quotes is comparing different coverage levels.
-If Insurer A quotes you $80 per month for 25/50/25 liability and Insurer B quotes $140 per month for 100/300/100 liability, you are not comparing insurance companies.
+If Insurer A quotes $80/month for 25/50/25 liability and Insurer B quotes $140/month for 100/300/100 liability, you are not comparing insurers.
 You are comparing coverage amounts.
-Insurer A looks cheaper, but you are getting dramatically less protection.

 How Your Profile Changes Which Insurer Is Cheapest

 The cheapest insurer for a 35-year-old in Ohio is often not the cheapest for a 19-year-old in Florida.
-Each insurer uses different algorithms and weighting factors, which means the relative ranking shifts dramatically based on your specific profile.
-Here are the profiles where insurer rankings change the most:
+Each insurer uses different algorithms and weighting factors.

 Young Drivers (16 to 24)

-Young drivers pay 2x to 3x the standard rate.
-A 19-year-old with a clean record typically pays $3,200 to $4,500 annually.
-Progressive and Geico tend to be most competitive for young drivers.
-State Farm offers a strong good student discount (up to 25% off) that can significantly reduce the premium.
+Young drivers pay 2x to 3x the standard rate ($3,200 to $4,500/year).
+Progressive and Geico tend to be most competitive.
+State Farm offers a strong good student discount (up to 25% off).
 Adding a young driver to a parent's policy saves 30% to 50% versus a standalone policy.
-See our detailed guide at bestcarinsuranceforyoungdrivers.com.
+See bestcarinsuranceforyoungdrivers.com and our rates by age breakdown.

 DUI or SR-22 Required

 A DUI increases premiums by 120% to 200%.
-However, insurers vary dramatically in how they price DUI risk.
 Progressive and State Farm are generally more forgiving, with DUI surcharges of 80% to 100% versus 150% to 200% at Allstate and Liberty Mutual.
-Progressive's willingness to write SR-22 policies makes it the go-to recommendation for drivers with DUI history.
-After 3 to 5 years (depending on state), the DUI impact fades and rates normalize.
+After 3 to 5 years (depending on state), the DUI impact fades.
+See our cheapest insurers by profile.

 Military and Veterans

-USAA is consistently 30% to 40% cheaper than any competitor for eligible military members, veterans, and their families.
-Their average annual premium of $950 for a standard profile is $200 below the next cheapest option (Erie at $1,100).
-If you are eligible for USAA, start there.
-If not, Geico offers a 15% military discount, and most other major insurers offer 5% to 10% military and veteran discounts.
+USAA is consistently 30% to 40% cheaper than any competitor for eligible military members.
+Their average annual premium of $950 is $200 below the next cheapest option.
+If not eligible, Geico offers a 15% military discount.
+See insurer-specific details on our best car insurance guide.

-Michigan drivers pay an average of $3,600 to $4,500 annually due to the state's unlimited personal injury protection requirement (though 2019 reforms have brought some relief).
-Florida averages $2,500 to $3,200 because of high uninsured driver rates (20%+) and severe weather claims.
-In these states, the spread between cheapest and most expensive insurer can exceed $2,000, making comparison shopping even more critical.
-See our state-by-state breakdown on the rates by state page.
+Michigan drivers pay $3,600 to $4,500/year.
+Florida averages $2,500 to $3,200 because of 20%+ uninsured driver rates.
+In expensive states, the spread between cheapest and most expensive insurer can exceed $2,000.
+See our rates by state breakdown and New York car insurance guide.

 Multi-Car Households

-Insuring 2 or more vehicles on the same policy triggers multi-car discounts of 10% to 25%.
-Geico and Progressive offer the strongest multi-car discounts, typically 20% to 25%.
-A household with 3 vehicles could save $600 to $900 annually by consolidating all cars under one insurer versus insuring them separately.
-The discount applies to each vehicle on the policy.
+Insuring 2+ vehicles on the same policy triggers multi-car discounts of 10% to 25%.
+Geico and Progressive offer the strongest discounts, typically 20% to 25%.
+A household with 3 vehicles could save $600 to $900/year by consolidating.
+See our discount stacking guide.

 Minimum Coverage (State-Required Only)

-When it makes sense: Only if your vehicle is worth less than $5,000 (making collision coverage uneconomical), you have minimal assets to protect, and you have a strong health insurance plan that covers auto accident injuries.
-Even then, you are taking on significant financial risk.
-A single serious accident where you are at fault can produce $150,000 or more in claims, and 25/50 liability leaves you personally responsible for everything above those limits.
+When it makes sense: Only if your vehicle is worth less than $5,000, you have minimal assets, and you have strong health insurance.
+A serious accident can produce $150,000+ in claims.

 Recommended Coverage (100/300/100)